 Implicit bias and stereotype threat training

 We provide training sessions for undergraduates, postgraduates, and staff on a range of issues, including microaggressions, implicit bias and stereotype threat, chilly climate and how to mitigate their effects.
-We are currently developing Active Bystander Training materials which will be piloted in 2018.
+We have also developed Active Bystander Training materials.

 Visiting speaker meetings

 We offer a number of sessions with female philosophers who are visiting to give talks at our department research seminar.
 The sessions are open to staff and students at all levels (especially women), and provide an opportunity to discuss career development, gender and other issues, and to hear from the speaker how she dealt with challenges in her career path.